-- (1) A person1 may appear as amicus curiae in any case pending before the appellate court only by permission of the appellate court on written application setting forth the interest of the person in the case.
-The application shall state whether the applicant intends to present a private interest of its own or to present a position as to the correct rule of law that does not affect a private interest of its own.
-The application shall not contain argument on the resolution of the case. - (2) The application shall be submitted by an active member of the Oregon State Bar.
+- (1) A person may appear as amicus curiae in any case pending before the appellate court only by permission of the appellate court on written application setting forth the interest of the person in the case.
+The application must: - (a) state whether the applicant intends to present a private interest of its own or to present a position as to the correct rule of law that does not affect a private interest of its own; - (b) identify the party with whom the amicus is aligned or state that the amicus is unaligned; - (c) identify the deadline in the case that is relevant to the timeliness of the amicus application (such as the date that the aligned party's brief is due); and - (d) explain why the application is timely relative to that deadline. - (e) The application shall not contain argument on the resolution of the case. - (2) The application shall be submitted by an active member of the Oregon State Bar.
 A filing fee is not required.
 The form of the application shall comply with ORAP 7.10(1) and (2) and the applicant shall file the original and one copy of the application.
-A copy of the application shall be served on all parties to the proceeding. - (3) In the Court of Appeals, the application to appear amicus curiae may, but need not, be accompanied by the brief the applicant would file if permitted to appear.
-In the Supreme Court, the application shall be accompanied by the brief sought to be filed.
-The form of an amicus brief and the number of copies of the brief shall be subject to the same rules as those governing briefs of parties.2 If, consistently with this rule, a brief is submitted with the application, then: - (a) if the court grants the application, the date of filing for the brief relates back to the date of filing for the application; or - (b) if the court denies the application, the court will strike the brief. - (4) In the Court of Appeals, unless the court grants leave otherwise for good cause shown, an amicus brief shall be due seven days after the date the brief is due of the party with whom amicus curiae is aligned or, if amicus curiae is not aligned with any party, seven days after the date the opening brief is due. - (5) With respect to cases in the Supreme Court on petition for review from the Court of Appeals:
+A copy of the application shall be served on all parties to the proceeding.